 Mark does independent consulting and also serves part time as a Senior Advisor for healthcare clients with the firm Value Capture.
 He is also a Senior Advisor to the technology and software company KaiNexus.

 He is the author of the book Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement (Productivity Press), which was selected for a 2009 Shingo Research and Professional Publication Award, the first healthcare book to win this award, and is being translated into eight languages.
-A 2nd revised edition was released in November, 2011.
 A 3rd edition was released in June, 2016.

 Mark has also co-authored a second book, titled Healthcare Kaizen: Engaging Front-Line Staff in Sustainable Continuous Improvements, which was released in June 2012 and also a Shingo Research Award recipient in 2013.
 A newly revised and condensed edition, The Executive Guide to Healthcare Kaizen: Leadership for a Continuously Learning and Improving Organization was released in August, 2013.

 He is the founder and lead blogger and podcaster at LeanBlog.org, started in January 2005.

 Mark earned a BS in Industrial Engineering from Northwestern University as well as an MS in Mechanical Engineering and an MBA from the MIT Sloan Leaders for Global Operations Program (previously known as Leaders for Manufacturing).